Dev-Craig44/rn-fundamentals/README.md

 - There's something wrong with our implementation.
 The problem is every time we want to add a new screen, we have to remember to wrap it in a `SafeAreaView` component.
 This is repetitive and error-prone.

 - So we can encapsulate this logic inside a custom `Screen` component that we can reuse across all screens in our app.

+## Separators

+- If we put separators between items inside the `renderItem` function, the last item will also have a separator below it, which is not what we want.
+The better solution is to use the `ItemSeparatorComponent` prop of the `FlatList` component.